 PC principal payment rates are uncertain.
+Mortgage prepayments are affected by many factors and are unpredictable.
 Principal payment rates on PCs will depend on the rates of principal payments on the underlying Mortgages.
 Mortgage principal payments include scheduled payments and full and partial prepayments, including prepayments that result from refinancings and other voluntary payments by borrowers and from the repurchase of Mortgages from PC Pools due to defaults or delinquencies, inaccurate representations or warranties or other factors.
 Mortgage prepayment rates fluctuate continuously and in some market conditions substantially.
-Therefore, we cannot predict the rate of prepayments on the Mortgages or the rate of principal payments on the related PCs.
+A variety of factors could affect the rates of prepayments on Mortgages, including the following: